-Documents submitted electronically for recording shall utilize authentication and transmission methods that ensure the integrity of the submitted documents.
+Documents submitted electronically for recording shall utilize authentication and transmission methods that ensure the integrity of the submitted documents and endorsed by submitter in accordance to G. S. §47-14(a1).

 The submitters and recorders are fortunate in that there is an infrastructure in place for document transmissions.
 It is the Internet.
 Because that infrastructure exists, including the technologies necessary to transmit documents, the additional effort needed for eRecording is relatively minimal.
 The parties provide their own connections and interfaces with the Internet.